 Back at the pitch the entertainment continued.
 There was a French couple in a motorhome who have parked almost across from us whose behaviour was most peculiar.
 Their electrical hook-up wiring arrangement looked quiet Heath Robinson, on top of which they were intent on burying the cable with gravel, including gravel nicked from other pitches.
 Then they covered that with a plastic camping mat.
 The best was the satellite dish arrangement.
 The dish was attached to a tripod.
 The tripod was attached to the rear of the vehicle, and the tripod was stood on a kitchen table which had wooden blocks on it to keep the tripod level.
 This is in spite of having an automatic satellite dish mounted on the roof.
 I swear we are sharing our lives with the Spanish Fuckwits Camping Club.

 Then we add the German couple who arrived with a great big Class 'A' motorhome, so big it has had to be put in the pitch at an angle to make it fit.
 Out pops 'mummy' with her furry rat under her arm.
 This 'dog' if you can call it that, didn't yap or anything.
 It just spent it's time being held by 'mummy' or sat on mummy's lap whist she sat in a chair.
 Now some may think I have a thing about German female motorhomers, and they may be right.
 The majority of these women look truly scary.
 If you were to upset them they'd probably challenge you to an arm wrestling match or a bare-knuckle fight.
 They make our He-Dykes look feminine.

-Some may struggle with that suggestion, but I believe we must look beyond their crew cuts, tattoo's, multiple ear piercings, the bolt-through-the-tongue, the stainless steel bone through the nose, god-only knows what metalwork below the waistline, the denim and Doc Martin boots.
+Some may struggle with that suggestion, but I believe we must look beyond those crew cuts, tattoo's, multiple ear piercings, the bolt-through-the-tongue, the stainless steel bone through the nose, god-only knows what metalwork below the waistline, the denim and Doc Martin boots.
 For I believe if we do, we will discover someone who is more feminine than a German female motorhomer - well maybe.